 Bacon Spinach and Smoked Gouda Breakfast Casserole is one of the best casseroles I’ve ever eaten.
+No kidding!
 I’ve always enjoyed breakfast casseroles, ever since the early 1980s when I first tasted one.
-Buttered and toasted French bread cubes, spinach, mushrooms, onions, red bell pepper, bacon, Gouda cheese and an eggs and milk mixture bake up to perfection in this great casserole.
+This lovely casserole includes buttered and toasted French bread cubes, spinach, mushrooms, onions, red bell pepper, bacon, Gouda cheese, eggs and milk.
+It bakes up to perfection in this great breakfast casserole.
 It’s a great recipe to have on hand for a holiday breakfast or special occasion brunches, too.

 I never grew up eating breakfast casseroles.
-My mom used to make a big country-style breakfast every Sunday morning after our family attended an early church service for as long as I can remember.
+My mom used to make a big country-style breakfast every Sunday morning.
+We ate early, about 8:00 a.m., after our family attended an early church service for as long as I can remember.
 We had either bacon or sausage, eggs, either sunny-side up or fried, and infrequently scrambled.
 Most of the time she served grits, though on rare occasions she would make oatmeal.
-There was always homemade bread which she toasted with butter in the oven and we spread with homemade jellies and preserves.
+There was always homemade bread.
+She toasted the bread with butter in the oven, and we spread it with homemade jellies and preserves afterwards.
 Every now and then she would serve pancakes, French toast or waffles.
 But she never served breakfast casseroles.
 For that matter, she rarely made biscuits and I can’t remember her ever baking muffins.
 She always baked homemade bread instead.

-The first time I remember eating a breakfast casserole was early in 1983 when I used to meet with about 5 or 6 other moms in our church once a month for a time of fellowship and food.
-Our small infants and children would play together, while all of us young mothers had an opportunity to share stories and experiences and have conversation with other adults instead of just children for a few hours.
+The first time I remember eating a breakfast casserole was early in 1983.
+I used to meet with about 5 or 6 other moms in our church once a month for a time of fellowship and food.
+Our small infants and children would play together.
+All of the young mothers had an opportunity to share stories and experiences.
+It also meant we had conversation with other adults instead of just children for a few hours.
+(Boy I really needed that!)
 When I sampled my first Breakfast Casserole, it was love at first bite.

 If you’re on the lookout for a fabulous breakfast casserole for Easter, Mothers’ Day or Fathers’ Day, Christmas breakfast, or any other special day, then look no farther than Bacon Spinach and Smoked Gouda Breakfast Casserole.
 You will have a treat for breakfast that you’re whole family will enjoy.